psi-mankoski/pi/README.md

 multiplication.
 The GNU Multiple Precision (GMP) Arithmetic Library
 <http://gmplib.org/> transparently plugs into SBCL's bignum operations.

-### 2 Giga Decimal Digits of pi
+### 4 Giga Decimal Digits of pi

-Here is an example of calculating pi to greater than 2 billion decimal places using SBCL and GMP.
-The computer is an HP Omen X 900-140VT desktop with an Intel Core i7-7700K CPU @ 4.2 GHz and 32 GB RAM running Fedora 27 Linux.
+Here is an example of calculating pi to greater than 4 billion decimal places using SBCL and GMP.
+The computer is an HP Omen Obelisk 875-0014 desktop with an Intel Core i7-8700 CPU @ 3.20 GHz processor (max. turbo boost frequency: 4.60 GHz; 6 cores / 12 threads) and 32 GB RAM running Fedora 29 Linux:

-	[v4.valis.com:/home/psi/sw/github.com/pi]
+	[v5.valis.com:/home/psi/sw/github.com/pi]
-	% sbcl --dynamic-space-size 64Gb
+	% sbcl --dynamic-space-size 200Gb
-	This is SBCL 1.4.2-1.fc27, an implementation of ANSI Common Lisp.
+	This is SBCL 1.4.6-2.fc29, an implementation of ANSI Common Lisp.
 	More information about SBCL is available at <http://www.sbcl.org/>.

 	SBCL is free software, provided as is, with absolutely no warranty.